jonnonz1/nz-statute-book/acts/public/1981/new-zealand-railways-corporation-act-1981.md

 ### 113 Codes of practice to be approved by Minister
 (1) No code of practice, and no amendment or revocation of a code of practice, shall have any force or effect until it has been approved by the Minister.
-(2) The Minister shall not approve any code of practice, or any amendment or revocation of a code of practice, unless— (a) not less than one month's notice of the Corporation's intention to apply for approval has been published in the Gazette; and
+(2) The Minister shall not approve any code of practice, or any amendment or revocation of a code of practice, unless— (a) not less than 1 month's notice of the Corporation's intention to apply for approval has been published in the Gazette; and
   (b) such persons or representatives of persons as the Minister considers will be affected thereby have had an opportunity to consider it and to comment thereon to the Minister.
 (3) Whenever the Minister has approved any code of practice, or any amendment or revocation of a code of practice, notification thereof shall be published in the Gazette.
 Every such code of practice, amendment, or revocation shall in addition be promulgated in such manner as the Minister directs.
 (4) The fact that the Minister has approved any code of practice or amendment or revocation of a code of practice shall be conclusive evidence that the requirements of this section have been complied with.